 As COVID-19 shutters our workplaces and brings travel to a standstill, our global health innovators are springing into action and answering the call for novel healthcare inventions to fight the novel virus.
-Among them is THINKMD, which has created a digital home screening and educational app that allows an individual with access to a smartphone to access a questionnaire to determine whether he or she should be tested for COVID-19.
-The app also provides education about the virus.
+Among them is THINKMD.
+Over the past two months, the organization has built a digital COVID-19 screening, education and disease monitoring tool to address key challenges of the pandemic in three specific ways.

 IiH innovator Dimagi, Inc. has responded to the crisis by offering its support to governmental and non-governmental initiatives around the world.
 Dimagi is a digital health innovator headquartered in the United States with offices in New Delhi, India and Cape Town, South Africa.
 The company’s flagship product, CommCare, is an award-winning, open-source mobile data collection and service delivery platform.

 "During the 2014-2015 Ebola Virus Disease outbreak in West Africa, Dimagi supported several organizations to deploy mobile applications on CommCare for numerous use cases," CEO Jonathan Jackson shared.
 "Through this experience, we saw a direct demonstration of the value of digital tools that can be rapidly deployed in offline settings."
 A 2018 study that reviewed 58 mobile health technologies used during the outbreak found that only two tools, including CommCare, supported all seven technical characteristics and the four key functionalities relevant to Ebola outbreak response.